Click here for a video (by undergrad Selaam Dollisso) about our Summer 2019 team at Tyson Research Center.

 Our lab studies the ecology and evolution of infectious diseases, with a focus on wild populations of herbaceous plant hosts and their powdery mildew pathogens.
-Here’s a brief description of two of our current projects.
+Here’s a brief description of three of our current projects.

 Project 1: Pathogen overwintering along a latitudinal gradient

 What happens to pathogens in winter?
 The answer to this question depends a lot on

 (a) what winter conditions are like where the pathogen lives:

 Is it very cold and snowy?
 Cold but not snowy?
 Somewhat cold with occasional ice storms?
 Or almost always above freezing?

 (b) the availability of susceptible hosts during winter: